JCBSLMN/T1A3/README.md

 - Passing '-c' will open in customer mode

 An exectubale has been made that can install the require gems for you.
 This can be run once you have navigated to the correct folder and can be run with the command './run_file.sh'

+This is an application built for notification and can be applicable to whatever you would like, simply by changing the store name and available products.

 ### Any dependencies required by the application to operate -